 More Easy Recipes with Canned Fruit Pie Filling

-There are lots of uses for canned pie filling.
+There are lots of great recipes using canned pie filling.
 Just be sure to jazz up the filling first.
 Canned pie filling needs some help before it is ready to use.

 - No-bake cherry pie.
 Another popular pie is cherry pie with canned filling and graham cracker crust.
-Cherry canned pie filling sits on top of a lemon cream cheese filling.
+Canned cherry pie filling sits on top of a lemon cream cheese filling.

-Check out the ultimate guide for premade graham cracker crust and get all your questions answered.
-Also, be sure to try my tips to make canned cherry pie filling taste better.
+- Check out the ultimate guide for premade graham cracker crust and get all your questions answered.
+Also, try my tips to make canned cherry pie filling taste better.

 - Cherry fluff salad.
 Cherry fluff (aka the pink stuff) is the easiest potluck dish you can bring to your next party.
 Cuz everyone needs a little pink in their life.